prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

 typically also view the balance.)

-.. http:get:: /track/transfer
+.. http:get:: /transfers/$WTID

   Provides deposits associated with a given wire transfer.
+The wire transfer identifier (WTID) and the base URL for tracking the wire transfer are both given in the wire transfer subject.

   **Request:**

-  :query wtid: raw wire transfer identifier identifying the wire transfer (a base32-encoded value)

   **Response:**